 Transportation.
 Transportation for personal use also is included in H&S §§ 11352(a), 11360(a) and 1379(a).
 It should not be held an aggravated felony since it does not involve trafficking and is not analogous to a listed federal offense.
 See discussion in U.S. v Casarez-Bravo, 181 F.3d 1074, 1077 (9th Cir.
 1999) and Calif.
-Criminal Law and Immigration 2003 Update to § 3.1.
+Criminal Law and Immigration §3.5(A).
 It is, however, a drug conviction that will make the person inadmissible and deportable.
-Arguably conviction for offering to transport has no immigration consequences: it is not trafficking, and as discussed above immigration consequences making the person deportable or inadmissible.
+Arguably conviction for offering to transport has no immigration consequences: it is not trafficking, and as discussed above immigration counsel can argue that offering to commit a drug offense is not a conviction relating to controlled substances making the person deportable or inadmissible.
 This is why the best plea to the § 11352(a)-type offense is to the entire section in the disjunctive.

 Possession for Sale.
 Possession for sale under California law has none of the advantages of the sale offenses discussed above, in that it does not include "offering."
 It is an aggravated felony and a deportable and inadmissible offense.
-Counsel should seek an alternate plea: attempt to plead down to a first offense or at least misdemeanor simple possession or to under the influence or presence in a place where drugs are used; plead to a "safe haven" such as P.C. § 32 or an offense where the drug is not named; or consider pleading up to offering to sell, in order to avoid the aggravated felony.
+Counsel should seek an alternate plea: attempt to plead down to a first offense or at least misdemeanor simple possession or to under the influence or presence in a place where drugs are used; plead to a "safe haven" such as P.C. § 32 or an offense where the drug is not named; or consider pleading up to a sale/offering statute such as H&S §11360(a), in order to avoid the aggravated felony.
+A California Court of Appeals has directed hearings as to whether it was ineffective assistance of counsel to fail to advise a noncitizen to plead up to an "offering" or tranportation offense rather than accept a possession for sale conviction.28